Cirneco dell'Etna

 Are Cirneco dell'Etna good with children?

-They have a very short coat and shed minimally, making them relatively easy to groom.
+They have a short, single coat that sheds minimally, making them relatively low-maintenance in terms of grooming.

 Can they live in apartments?